Tom & Jerry (2021 soundtrack): Reception

-Jonathan Broxton wrote "There is a lot to like here.
+Jonathan Broxton of Movie Muaic UK wrote "There is a lot to like here.
 So much of the album is really fun.
 Lennertz is an excellent composer, and he and his orchestrators did a great job incorporating so many different musical styles and instruments.
 The problem is that we rarely get to enjoy one sound for longer than half a minute.
 The score has some good highlights, but they're all 30 seconds long.
 Your enjoyment of this music away from the film will depend very much on your tolerance for having the listening experience cut up into all these small bites."
 Filmtracks.com wrote "Tom & Jerry is endearing and exhausting at the same time.
 There's only so much of the record scratching sound effect that one can tolerate in this context.
 Expect most film music collectors sympathetic to the Mancini approach to refuse the patience necessary for its tone.
 But there are some really smart comedy moments in the work, the latter half of "Better Cheese Trap" among the snazziest pieces of parody music in years.
 There's much to like about Lennertz's talents here, but this score was destined for trouble the moment the director decided to infuse the soundtrack with black culture despite almost all the human, feline, and vermin characters in the story being, well, not black."